So You Are Interested in Buying a Pistol For Self-Defense !

 So either you buy two, or do some serious thinking as to what tradeoff you are willing to give or take.
 You will notice I did not list a 22LR, however, under the perfect conditions this caliber may do the job, IF YOU ARE VERY VERY LUCKY and have the ability to fire lots of ammo, but by then the actual threat has most likely passed, or you are deceased.
 It could be better than doing nothing, or throwing rocks, but remember, druggies are on dope/high potency pain-pills which usually relates to not feeling pain, so with a small caliber gun, you may do mortal damage, but they may not know it at the time and could do great bodily to you in before they even slow down.

-Now do not let the style of pistol be the only determining factor in your decision making.
+Now do not let the style or cosmetics of pistol be the only determining factor in your decision making.
 Size and weight also play a huge part of the formula.
 I have a 1911 stainless steel Officer's Compact 45 ACP, that is a small sweet semi-auto pistol, however it is so heavy that it is pretty well worthless as a concealed carry firearm.
 So it stays in my bedroom.
-I have made up another, same size, that has become my "Packing Gun" but this one is a aluminum alloy frame, (making it lighter) and in 9mm caliber, (smaller ammo, less weight for more rounds than the 45 in the same size gun).
+I have made up another, same size, that has become one of my "Packing Guns" but this one is a aluminum alloy frame, (making it lighter) and in 9mm caliber, (smaller ammo, less weight for more rounds than the 45 in the same size gun).

 As for actual calibers, there are a lot to choose from.
 The normally accepted defense calibers would be (starting at the low power end) a 380 ACP, 38 S&W Special, 9mm Luger, 40 S&W, 45 ACP.
 You will notice I have left of quite a few calibers, not that these are not good or effective, but for other reasons I will explain later.
 Just selecting a acceptable caliber is meaningless UNLESS you purchase an appropriate DEFENSE ammo to go along with your new pistol.
 And sometimes if times are scary, or WTSHTF and the public gets scared, where the not so popular ammo (possibly even the popular) may become scarce to obtain.
 When you purchase ammo, and find one brand that your gun likes (feeds/functions and is accurate), purchase a few extra boxes.
 Remember ammunition is kind of like toilet paper, you do not buy it by the round (sheet) as you need it.
 And ammo usually come in boxes of 50, however some now do come in 1/2 boxes because of increased cost.